prasoon-anand/TextScanner/README.md

 - Java

 ## Environment
-XavHunt is made uin Android Studio with JAVA.
+XavHunt is made in Android Studio with JAVA.
 Using Google ML Kit.

 ### Prerequisites
 1. Installing Android Studio